-Cornelian-cherry dogwood is a small 20 to 25 foot tree that thrives in urban conditions as a specimen plant, in masses, near a patio, or as a hedge.
+Cornelian-cherry dogwood is a small 20 to 25 foot tree that thrives in well-drained urban conditions as a specimen plant, in masses, near a patio, or as a hedge.
 Tight clusters of small star-shaped yellow flowers bloom in early spring, covering the tree before leaves emerge.
 Clean, medium-green foliage appears in summer, shortly followed by dark red fruits, ripening in July.
 The tree is native to Europe and Asia.